ercbot/valk/valk-server/README.md

-# Cuse Synapse
+# Valk Server

-The cuse synapse is a core component that enables AI agents to interact with computers.
+The valk server is a core component that enables AI agents to interact with computers.
 This service provides a REST API for computer control, handling input events and screen capture.

 ## Overview

-cused runs as a background service that:
+valk-server runs as a background service that:
 - Provides low-level computer control (mouse, keyboard, screenshots)
 - Exposes a clean REST API for AI agent integration
 - Manages input event queuing and synchronization